LeaRostoker/Kyudai-project-Lea/README.md

 ### Add multiple characters

-Once these adjusments are done, we can start placing multiple characters in the scene.
+Once these adjusments are done, we can start placing multiple characters in the scene. <br>
 To do so, run POSA on the first character of your choice.
 Once it is completed, get the resulting mesh of the placed character in POSA_dir > affordance > meshes > 'your scene name'

 Then change the function used in the SDF algorithm in main.cpp to UpdateSDF like this :